fosterrath-mila/ift6759/disk-usage.md

             └── ...
 ```
 ## Shared data
-All data that we will provide you with will be in a shared read-only folder accessible to all in:
+We will be providing you with data that we have prepared specifically for this project.
+This includes metadata that has been agregated from various sources and formatted in a specific way for this course.
+All the data that we will provide you with will be in a shared read-only folder accessible to all in:

 `/project/cq-training-1/project1/data/`